Calcium homeostasis refers to the regulation of the concentration of calcium ions in the extracellular fluid.

 Functions of Calcium

 99% of calcium is present in the skeleton as calcium-phosphate complexes, primarily as hydroxyapatite.
-Calcium provides strength to the bone and also serves as dynamic store to maintain the intra and extracellular calcium pools.
+Calcium provides strength to the bone and also serves as a dynamic store to maintain the intra and extracellular calcium pools.

 Calcium which is not present in the bone represents <1% of total body calcium and is in constant and rapid exchange within the various calcium pools.
 It is responsible for a number of functions which include

-- Extra and intracellular signaling voltage gated sodium ion channels
+- Extra and intracellular signaling voltage-gated sodium ion channels

 - Nerve impulse transmission